-If you talk to a man in a language he understands, that goes to his head.
-If you talk to him in his language, that goes to his heart” ~ Nelson Mandela.
+“If you talk to a man in a language he understands, that goes to his head.
+If you talk to him in his language, that goes to his heart.” ~ Nelson Mandela.

-These are phrases I used daily on my trip to Japan.
+These are phrases I used daily on my trips to Japan.
 I’ll guarantee this will help you get the most out of your trip, as I’ve also created a super easy and FREE downloadable PDF cheat sheet of these phrases so you can use it offline when in Japan.

-Notes on basic Japanese phrases and pronunciation
+Notes on basic Japanese phrases for travelers and pronunciation

-Of course, there are dozens more Japanese phrases I could add to this list.
+Of course, there are dozens more Japanese phrases for travel I could add to this list.
 However, the aim of this article is to help you learn the most effective phrases you’ll use on a daily basis as a tourist.
 There’s no need to become fluent in Japanese or be daunted by the task of learning THREE alphabets (if you don’t want to!)

-I’ve got to admit though, being able to read Hiragana (the swirly one), Katakana (the pointy one) and some basic Kanji (derived from Chinese) is SUPER helpful when you’re navigating your way around Japan.
+I’ve got to admit though, being able to read Hiragana (the swirly one), Katakana (the pointy one used for “borrowed” or foreign words) and some basic Kanji (derived from Chinese) is SUPER helpful when you’re navigating your way around Japan.
 It’s even better when you can read what’s in some of the interesting Japanese foods at the convenience stores!

-Here’s 20+ super useful phrases in Japanese for tourists & FREE cheat sheet
+Here are 20+ super useful phrases in Japanese for tourists & FREE cheat sheet

+So, you’re ready to master basic Japanese phrases for travel?
 I highly recommend listening to some Japanese audio so you can get the hang of how to pronounce the words and phrases correctly to avoid locals looking at you like you’ve got two heads.
 Keep on reading as I’ve listed where you can find them at the end of this article!